elzekool/magento2-rotate-encryption-keys/README.md

 # Magento Encryption Key Rotation Tool

+## Thank you!
+This repository is a fork of https://github.com/bemeir/magento2-rotate-encryption-keys.
+I want to thank the original authors for creating this script.

+This is a slightly modified version that has a few differences:
+* It removes the CSV export functionality
+* It always read the key from env.php (also the new key)
+* It reads the ID field from the database
+* It can generate a list of commands from the original scan command
+* Allows running in a sub-folder (for Magento Cloud/Read only file systems)

 ## Overview

 This script addresses the limitations of Magento's native encryption key rotation functionality, particularly in light of recent security vulnerabilities like CosmicSting.
 It provides a different approach to re-encrypting sensitive data across Magento databases.